phw/peek/README.md

 preferred output format in the preferences.
 Both are well supported by modern browsers, even though they are still not as universally supported by tools and online services as GIFs.

+### Recording GNOME Shell shows "Could not start recording, already an active recording using org.gnome.Shell.Screencast?"

+This usually indicates an error while starting the built-in GNOME shell recorder.
+Unfortunately Peek does not receive any error details, to find out more about this issues look at the GNOME Shell log output in `journalctl`.

+A common cuase for this is that the GNOME Shell recorder is already running, either because it was started via the GNOME Shell keyboard shortcut or by another application.

+If this error is shown when trying to record MP4 a common cause is that you are missing the GStreamer ugly plugins, which provide MP4 encoding.
+Please refer to the documentation of your distribution on how to install these.

+See also issue [#287](https://github.com/phw/peek/issues/287) for related discussion.

 ### Why can't I interact with the UI elements inside the recording area?
 You absolutely should be able to click the UI elements inside the area you are